lights7/ai-math-to-obsidian/README.md

 ## **Support**

-If you find this plugin helpful and would like to support its development, consider buying me a coffee:
+If you find this plugin helpful and would like to support its development, you can consider buying Darko Pejakovic a coffee, because this code is based on his original plugin:

 [![Buy Me A Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/darkopejakovic)